PrincetonUniversity/removing_tedium/06_automatic_job_submission/README.md

 ## Job Dependencies

 For the first step, run your job as usual: `sbatch job.slurm`.
 Make sure it finishes before the time limit and make sure you write a checkpoint file.
-Then modify the your application script to read in the checkpoint file at the start of the job step, for example:
+Then modify your application script to automatically read the checkpoint file at the start of each job step, for example, in pseudocode:

 ```
 // read newest checkpoint file at start